 - And if you’re thinking of storing pizza dough in the fridge for up to 5 days, that’s pushing it.
 The flavor gets too sour and funky after just two or three days.
 If you want to store pizza dough longer than that, you can freeze it and thaw it out on day one when making your pizza (It’ll also give your yeast time to wake up and start fermenting again).

-It is pretty hard to prepare a pizza in a day.
+It’s pretty hard to prepare an authentic restaurant-style pizza in a day.
 The reason is yeast fermentation is essential to make the pizza tasty.
 However, proofing the dough at room temperature is perfect for enhancing the process, although it compromises the flavor.

-Still, a warmer temperature is better to let your pizza dough rise and become fluffy.
+Still, a warmer temperature is better for letting your pizza dough rise and become fluffy.
 If you want to make sure the dough goes as fast as possible, put it in a warm place like an oven with no heat or near a heater.

 If you like family recipes but don’t have much time to spend making them from scratch, try using this simple trick to speed up the whole process!

-What is the Best Rising Time for your Pizza Dough?
+So, What’s the Ideal Rising Time for your Pizza Dough?

 The rising time for pizza dough depends on the environmental temperature and the pizza dough ingredients: yeast and sugar.
 The higher the temperature, the faster it rises.